dghubble/go-digits/README.md

 account, resp, err := client.Accounts.Account()
 ```

+### Authentication

 The API client accepts any `http.Client` capable of signing OAuth1 requests to handle authorization.
 See the OAuth1 package [dghubble/oauth1](https://github.com/dghubble/oauth1) for details and examples.

+To implement Login with Digits for web or mobile, see the gologin [package](https://github.com/dghubble/gologin) and [examples](https://github.com/dghubble/gologin/tree/master/examples/digits).

 ## Contributing